-Offered by the the Department of Teaching and Learning, the Bachelor of Science in Education in Middle Grades Education prepares undergraduate students for middle level teaching (fourth to eighth grades).
-Middle grades teachers are increasingly sought out and in high-demand in Pennsylvania as well as across the country.
+Offered by the Department of Teaching and Learning, the Bachelor of Science in Education in Middle Grades Education prepares undergraduate students for middle level teaching (fourth to eighth grades).
+Middle grades teachers, particularly in math and science education, are increasingly sought out and in high-demand in Pennsylvania as well as across the country.